Nuel1987/Python_student/README.md

 Outcomes 🎉

 By the end of this module, you’ll be skilled in managing files efficiently in Python, ensuring error-free code that gracefully handles unexpected issues.
 Mastering files and exception handling will allow you to build strong, robust applications!

+week 5
+Design Your Own Class! 🏗️
+Create a class representing anything you like (a Smartphone, Book, or even a Superhero!).
+Add attributes and methods to bring the class to life!
+Use constructors to initialize each object with unique values.
+Add an inheritance layer to explore polymorphism or encapsulation.